airdeploy/airdeploy-docs/docs/flagger-sdk/quick-start.md

 ```
 <!--END_DOCUSAURUS_CODE_TABS-->

-> Note: If your application doesn't call `shutdown` before the end of the runtime then __there is a risk that all
+> Note: If your application doesn't call `shutdown` before the end of the runtime then __there is a risk that
 >accumulated data is lost__.

 > Note: __do not__ call `shutdown` more than __once per runtime__.